end2endzone/end2endzone-hugo/content/blog/2014-08-04-how-photography-all-started.md

 # Time for a change

-I understood that I needed a professional camera and that I had to move away from the &quot;automatic mode&quot; to the manual modes available with a DSLR camera.&nbsp; I had to make some savings and finally bough a Canon EOS Rebel SL1.
+I understood that I needed a professional camera and that I had to move away from the "automatic mode" to the manual modes available with a DSLR camera.
+I had to make some savings and finally bough a Canon EOS Rebel SL1.

 Sooner I started to like the artistic aspect of photography and get curious about the technical aspect of every picture I came across.